blackstorm/markdownbrain/README.md

 ```

 - Public site: `http://<your-server>:8080`
-- Console: `http://localhost:9090/console` (bound to localhost by default; access via SSH tunnel, VPN, or other secure methods)
+- Console: `http://localhost:9090/console` (bound to localhost by default for security; access via SSH tunnel, VPN, or other secure methods)

 **Production deployment (with Caddy + auto TLS):**